CzternastyHembre/IT1901-ITP/docs/Release 2/README.md

 - Added card images which are placed in **[UI/src/main/java/resources/images/cards](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/images/cards)**.
 - Added error messages for the user if a username is taken or a user does not exist.
 - Fixed issues regarding the feedback from previous release
+- Added the checkstyle plugin to ensure good code quality and continuity in the codebase.

 ## Status of the project